 Nigeria's Jonathan set for victory in election

-ABUJA (Reuters) - President Goodluck Jonathan took what appeared to be an unassailable lead on Sunday as votes were tallied from around Nigeria, despite a strong showing by rival Muhammadu Buhari in his mainly-Muslim strongholds.
+ABUJA (Reuters) - President Goodluck Jonathan took an unassailable lead on Sunday as votes were tallied from around Nigeria, despite a strong showing by rival Muhammadu Buhari in his mainly-Muslim strongholds.

 Buhari, a former military ruler from the arid, dustblown north, was hoping to at least force a second round against Jonathan, the first head of state from the swamps and creeks of the oil-producing Niger Delta.

-But that looked unlikely with a Reuters tally of results from across Africa's most populous nation showing Jonathan on more than 20 million votes to 10 million for Buhari.
-Other candidates were far behind.
+But that looked impossible with a Reuters tally of results from 30 of 36 states across Africa's most populous nation showing Jonathan on 20.3 million votes to 10.4 million for Buhari.

 Observers called the election the fairest for decades in Nigeria, where rigged polls have been the norm.
 There were still suspicions of malpractice in some districts, though, and that could inflame tempers after the count.